-In particular, every effort is made to support and empower students with additional learning needs.
+In particular, every effort is made to support and empower students with diverse learning needs.

 Support is available for students newly arrived in Australia and for families who are more comfortable communicating in a language other than English.